xiaopeng163/learn-k8s-from-scratch/source/api-server-pod/namespace.rst

   kubectl get namespaces

   # get list of all api resources and if they can/not be namespaced
-  kubectl api-resources --namesapced=true | head
+  kubectl api-resources --namespaced=true | head
   kubectl api-resources --namespaced=false | head

   kubectl describe namespaces